History of forest school at stonebroom.

 Laura Stevenson gained her Level II Forest School practitioner qualification in May 2018, she had been volunteering since early 2017, and played a very important part in helping to clear our woodland in the early days.
 She is an extremely important part of or Forest School team.

 Our Forest School sessions have now been running weekly for nearly four years and in that time our woodland has evolved into a wonderful safe place where our children can learn, experientially, how to care for and nurture this incredible natural environment.
-The children in Years 2, 4 and 6 have one Forest School session per week for one term in which they have opportunities to embrace this wonderful woodland experience; Year 4 have their weekly session from September to December; Year 6 from January to April and Year 2 from May until July.
-There are also opportunities for other classes to visit if this is desired and the Nursery visit at least once per term.
+The children in Years 2, 4 and 6 have one two hour Forest School session per week for one term in which they have opportunities to embrace this wonderful woodland experience; Year 4 have their weekly session from September to December; Year 6 from January to April and Year 2 from May until July.
+There are also opportunities for other classes to visit if this is desired and the Nursery visit the Animal Park at least once per term.

 It is now September 2019, and our Forest School is evolving every term with the continued commitment from all the children who are involved (and their grown ups, who put up with them coming home muddy and wet after their sessions in the woodland!); a very loyal and committed Forest School team; and wonderful support from all the staff at school, who have allowed us to borrow the children to give them fantastic opportunities to learn in our magical woodland.
 I simply could not continue without all these amazing people!